Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 <img src = "assets/4.3.chart.png">

-Based on what we saw above, there is nothing really standing out yet as the obvious reason for zero sale days at our trucks.
+Based on what we saw above, there is nothing really standing out yet as the obvious reason for zero sales days at our trucks.
 Let's see what else we can find that might explain things in the next step.

 ### Step 4 - Bringing in Wind Data
 As we saw in our previous step, it does not look like Average Daily Temperature is the reason for our zero sales days in Hamburg.
 Thankfully, Weather Source provides other weather metrics we can dive into as well.